Forté Foundation

 Kelley is a proud member of the Forte Foundation, the Consortium for Graduate Study in Management, and Management Leadership for Tomorrow.
 We award significant merit-based aid to approximately two thirds of each year’s incoming class.

-To visit or learn more about the Kelley School of Business MBA Program and our commitment to providing women with the world-class experience they need to succeed in their careers and their lives, please email us at mbaoffice@indiana.edu and visit our website at http://www.kelley.indiana.edu/mba/.
+To visit or learn more about the Kelley School of Business MBA Program and our commitment to providing women with the world-class experience they need to succeed in their careers and their lives, please email us at mbaoffice@indiana.edu and visit our website at kelley.indiana.edu/mba.

 Sponsor Spotlights: The Kellogg School of Management at Northwestern